nus-cs2103/website-base/schedule/week7/tutorial-cs2103.md

 * **Go the to the preview of the Developer Guide** via the Netlify preview link.
   <img src="../../admin/images/prNetlifyPreview.png" />
 * {{ timing_badge("7-8 minutes", "info") }} **Read the following sections and add review comments** of areas to improve and doubts.<br>
-  %%**If the DG does not have enough content for you to review**, you can review the _backup_ team (see the third column in the allocation panel).%%
+  %%**If the DG does not have enough content for you to review**, you can review the _backup_ team (see the third column in the allocation panel).
+If even the backup team is not suitable, choose any random teams having tutorials in the same day and not in the same tutorial as you.%%

 <div class="indented-level2">